-If you reside on the premises or offer guest rooms where a TV is also in use, this must be covered by a separate licence.
-You may also require a PPL/PRS licence to deal with any copyright issues.
+If you reside on the premises or offer guest rooms with television facilities, a separate licence will be required.
+You may also need a PPL/PRS licence to deal with any copyright issues.

-If you plan to show any sporting events which are not on live TV, such as re-runs of old football matches, you will also need permission for films on your premises licence as this is a licensable activity.
+If you plan to screen any sporting events that are not on live television, such as re-runs of old football matches, you will also need to ensure that your premises licence allows you to show films, as this is classed as a licensable activity.

-Local police, licensing officers and other enforcement authorities frequently visit venues to check that they have the correct permissions in place, and, if they do not, enforcement action be taken.
+Local police, licensing officers and other enforcement authorities frequently visit venues to check that they have the correct permissions in place, and, if they do, to enforce any relevant actions be taken.

 In addition, the Federation Against Copyright Theft (FACT) works closely with the broadcasters to tackle illegal broadcasting.

-FACT has prosecuted pubs and operators for showing sports without the correct licence or authorised commercial subscription.
-This has resulted in heavy fines being imposed by the courts.
+FACT can prosecute pubs and operators for showing sports without the correct licence or authorised commercial subscription, which has resulted in heavy fines being imposed by the courts.

-The fines for broadcasting commercial TV without a licence are unlimited and you may have to pay substantial legal costs.
+The fines for broadcasting commercial television without a licence are unlimited and you may have to pay substantial legal costs.
 In some cases, it could lead to having your personal licence revoked.